 What’s the Personal Savings Allowance?

 Your Personal Savings Allowance, or PSA, is how much savings income you can earn each year before you pay tax, and the size of that allowance depends on whether you’re a basic or higher rate taxpayer.
 While there’s plenty of detailed information in the HMRC Personal Savings Allowance factsheet, we’ve explained the key details below.
-Check out the GOV.uk website for more information on PSA.
+Check the GOV.uk website for more information on PSA.

 What’s my Personal Savings Allowance?